Glenn Cunningham (runner): Accomplishments

+to the National Distance Running Hall of Fame.

 Retirement

 Cunningham earned a master's degree from the University of Iowa and a PhD from New York University.
 After retiring from competitions in 1940 he served as director of physical education at Cornell College in Iowa for four years.
 Later he opened the Glenn Cunningham Youth Ranch in Kansas, where he and his wife helped 10,000 needy and abused children.